Junior van der Velden

-Junior van der Velden (born 14 August 1998) is a Dutch football player who plays as a centre back for Italian club Arezzo.
+Junior van der Velden (born 14 August 1998) is a Dutch footballer who plays as a centre back for Tweede Divisie club IJsselmeervogels.

 Club career

 He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 5 August 2016 in a game against NAC Breda.

 On 20 August 2021, he signed a two-year contract with Italian Serie C club Viterbese.
 On 7 January 2022, his contract with Viterbese was terminated by mutual consent.
 On the same day, he joined Arezzo in "serie D", the fourth division of Italian leagues.